Burkina Faso's Information

 Largest Ethnic Groups In Burkina Faso

-What is the tallest mountain in Burkina Faso?
+What is the Currency of Burkina Faso?

 The official currency of Burkina Faso is the West African CFA franc.